-In step one, security threat information is generated by various security tools, and ThreatCA preprocesses the recorded security threat information and transforms it into a uniform format.
 The collected threat information will be sent to SecControl Layer in step two.
-ThreatCA should be able to extract effective threat information based on the main functions of security tools.
+However, before sending threat information to the SecControl Node, ThreatCA has to extract effective information from the heterogeneous detection results, which can greatly simplify the work of the SecControl Node.
+To help reduce the workload of the SecControl Node, ThreatCA needs to be capable of recognizing alert information from various security tools.
+And it should be able to dismiss the format difference in detection results and extract effective threat characters based on the main functions of security tools.
 For example, a processed firewall alert could be (firewall, network position, alert level, threat source, detection time, ...).
 Actually, the preprocessing of threat information can be quite complicated.
 More details will be given in the design section.